-3.6 Harvest Index (%)
+Harvest Index (%)

 The tabulated data given in Table 2 indicated that the harvest index of pearl millet did not significantly influence due to different weed and nutrient management practices.
 However, highest value of harvest index (33.73 %) was recorded by weed free treatment (W6).
 While the lowest harvest index (30.70) was recorded by HW at 15 and 30 DAS treatment (W5).
 However, the highest harvest index (33.14%) was recorded by 125 % RDF (N3) and the lowest harvest index (32.23 %) was recorded by 75 % RDF (N1).
 The interaction effect of weed and nutrient management did not bring any variation on harvest index of pearl millet.

+CONCLUSION

+Based on the one year field investigation on summer pearl millet cv.
+GHB 558, it can be concluded in order to obtain better crop growth as well as higher yield the plots should be kept weed free and fertilized with 100 % RDF.
+However, in case of labour scarcity, it may be advisable to apply atrazine @ 0.5 kg/ha as a pre-emergence fb, hand weeding at 30 DAS and fertilized with 100 % RDF.

 Table 1 : Effect of weed and nutrient management on growth and yield attributes of pearl millet